-The Board of Studies in Education of HSNC University, Mumbai has amended and approved the B.Ed. programme.
-The updated curriculum supports programme learning outcomes like applying research skills and global teaching competences.
-By curriculum transactions, lifelong, life-wide, and life-deep learning are promoted.
+HSNCU's Board of Studies in Education has revised and approved the B.Ed. programme.
+The programme learning outcomes, such as utilising research skills and global teaching competences, are supported by the redesigned curriculum.
+Lifelong, life-wide, and life-deep learning are encouraged through curriculum exchanges.